Even after 10+ years of spreading the Rich Life gospel, I still run into people who:

 If that sounds familiar to you, that’s okay!
 I want to be there to help.

-That’s why we’re going to break it down to the basics today: Budgeting 101.
+That’s why we’re going to break it down to the basics today on how you can build a budget.

 The problem with your budget